 Modern, virtualised IT systems enable organisations to pack more compute power, storage capacity and more into a much smaller footprint, while cloud-based architectures drive up resource utilisation.
 The investment needed to modernise is usually returned through the efficiencies, reliability and uptime of a modern system, compared to living with the costs and constraints of an older environment.

-When considering power management in virtualised environments, the most important aspect is the ability of the UPS to integrate with the existing virtualisation platforms.
+When considering power management in virtualised environments, the most important aspect is the ability of the UPS design to integrate with the existing virtualisation platforms.
 If it can’t, then the UPS is just a dumb box with batteries.

 In virtual environments, more services run on less hardware, which puts more focus on making sure that hardware – and the services that run on it – are always available.
 VMware, Microsoft, Citrix and other server virtualisation software vendors all enable “live migration” to transfer virtual machines from one host server to another for load balancing purposes or in case of maintenance or outages.